Cheap Car Hire in Berlin

 Drive your hired car beyond Berlin

 Want to rent a car for a one-way trip?
 No worries!
 Orbit Car Hire offers a variety of one-way Car Hire options in many locations outside of Berlin.
 One-way car rental is ideal for cross-town or cross-country travel, saving time by not returning to your original location.
-Start your reservation with Orbit Car Hire and find great options on one-way car hire at locations across the Germany.

 Since Berlin is a city in the middle of Europe, it is exciting to travel beyond Berlin.
 There are many interesting cities to go to with your hired car, such as Frankfurt, Leipzig, Hanover, Hamburg, Dresden and many more!
 With permission from the car hire company you work with, you can even take your hired car to another European country and go on your little Eurotrip - the possibilities are endless!